ker0olos/fable/README.md

 to maintain right now.

 If things get out of hand we'll rate limit big servers for something like 1M command calls per month.
-So most people won't be affected, only big server owners will be required to cover for what "their" server costs us (their portion of the bill), we'll keep covering the bill for small servers with less activity.
+So most people won't be affected, only server owners will be required to cover for what "their" server costs us (their portion of the bill), we'll keep covering the bill for small servers with less activity.

 TL;DR Fable will always remain 100% free-to-play to the players.

-Alternatively, you can donate to a dev member account directly if you want (not Fable itself), Obviously, you won't be getting special rewards for those donations.
-We're not shameless to take money for IPs we don't own, even if was legal, which I doubt it is.
+Alternatively, you can donate to our dev members to help us cover the bills for small servers and maybe buy a few coffees. (donations won't get you any special rewards or advantages, it's a literal donation, you only get a thank you note).

+---

 ## Credits